IgorGerasimow/portfolio/README.md

 ## Portfolio & Projects

-For more details on my work and contributions, please visit my [GitHub](https://github.com/IgorGerasimov) and [LinkedIn](https://www.linkedin.com/in/igor-gerasimow-448b2337/?locale=en_US) profiles.
+For more details on my work and contributions, please visit my [GitHub](https://github.com/IgorGerasimow) and [LinkedIn](https://www.linkedin.com/in/igor-gerasimov-a0bb6b26b) profiles.
-# portfolio